Pillette Road Truck Assembly: Closing

-As the full size van market declined, and Chrysler's share of the market shrunk, Chrysler discontinued the Ram Van and Wagon in 2003.
-Unable to secure a replacement product, the plant closed July 2003, despite a recently constructed paint shop building.
+As the full-size van market declined and DaimlerChrysler's share of the market shrunk, DaimlerChrysler discontinued the Ram Van and Wagon in 2003 and replaced them with the Dodge Sprinter, a rebadged version of the Mercedes-Benz Sprinter that was manufactured in Germany and imported into the US.
+Unable to secure a replacement product, the plant closed in July 2003 despite a recently constructed paint shop building.
 The original assembly plant and adjacent paint shop building were subsequently demolished.